At Cassiobury Court's state-of-the-art alcohol rehab centre the majority of our clients we treat opt to consume benzodiazepines during detox.

 Benzodiazepines work by increasing the production of an inhibitory neurotransmitter in the brain known as Gamma-aminobutyric acid (GABA).
 GABA slows down the speed in which nerve cells travel across the brain.
-In turn, GABA slows down the central nervous system.
+In turn GABA slows down the central nervous system.
 GABA thus acts as a tranquilizer and sedative.

 Alcohol also increases GABA activity in the brain.
 When alcohol consumption ceases, an alcoholic's GABA activity falls, causing the brain to jolt into a state of hyperactivity.
-Benzodiazepines thus allow detox clinics to control their patients' GABA activity in a controlled manner by tapering down dosages over several days.
+Benzodiazepines thus allow detox clinics to control their clients' GABA activity in a controlled manner by tapering down dosages over several days.

-Alcohol withdrawal symptoms that benzodiazepines reduce include hallucinations, seizures, convulsions, and fever.
+Alcohol withdrawal symptoms that benzodiazepines reduce include hallucinations, seizures, convulsions and fever.
 Benzodiazepines also prevent the onset of a life-threatening condition known as delirium tremens (DTs).

 Patients continue taking benzodiazepines for around five to seven days once detox begins.

-Given benzodiazepines are themselves addictive, it is essential patients are administered these drugs in a medically supervised environment.
+Given benzodiazepines are themselves addictive, it is essential clients are administered these drugs in a medically supervised environment.
 We do not recommend benzodiazepines be used during a so-called 'home detox'.
 When mixed with alcohol, benzodiazepines use may lead to respiratory failure and death.